 - to collect anonymous and aggregated statistical data about users’ visits on our websites.
-We use this data to analyze how our websites are used and to improve them using Google Analytics and/or other web traffic analytics tools, such as HotJar and CrazyEgg.
+We use this data to analyze how our websites are used, perform A/B testing and to improve our websites by using Google Analytics and/or other web traffic analytics tools, such as HotJar and CrazyEgg.
 Learn more about cookies used by Google Analytics and Google Optimize (https://developers.google.com/analytics/devguides/collection/analyticsjs/cookie-usage#experiments), cookies used by HotJar (https://help.hotjar.com/hc/en-us/articles/115011789248-Hotjar-Cookie-Information) and cookies used by CrazyEgg (https://www.crazyegg.com/privacy).

 - to advertise our products online.
 We use tracking and remarketing cookies from Google Ads (https://policies.google.com/technologies/ads), Google Analytics (https://support.google.com/analytics/topic/2919631), Bing (https://privacy.microsoft.com/en-US/), LinkedIn (https://www.linkedin.com/legal/cookie-policy), Facebook Conversion Tracking and Facebook Custom Audiences (https://www.facebook.com/policies/cookies/) to advertise our products online.
-We make use of all targeting features available in Google AdWords including: demographic and location targeting, remarketing, affinity audiences, custom affinity audiences, in-market audiences, similar audiences (learn more about third-party cookies by clicking the links above).
-You can customize Google Display Network advertisements using the Google Ads Settings (https://www.google.com/settings/ads) or block sending your data to Google Analytics by installing Google Analytics opt-out browser add-on.
+We make use of all targeting features available in Google Ads, including: demographic and location targeting, remarketing, affinity audiences, custom affinity audiences, in-market audiences, similar audiences (learn more about third-party cookies by clicking the links above).
+You can customize Google Display Network advertisements by using the Google Ads Settings (https://www.google.com/settings/ads) or block sending your data to Google Analytics by installing Google Analytics opt-out browser add-on.

 If you decide to post a comment on our blog you will be asked to provide your personal details such as your name and your email.
 We need this data to ensure smooth functioning of our blogs (e.g. ban spammers).
 The processing of your personal data in this case is based on a contract which is concluded between you and us when you decide to use our blog.
 We will process your data as long as your comment is visible on our blog.
 You cannot post a comment without giving away this information about you.